mohamed-gougam/kube-agent/README.md

 ## 3. Access the kube-agent

-Create a service of type NodePort, here we are exposing ports 80, 443 (will serve with NGINX first install config) and port 8888 to test a simple tcp server later:
+Create a service of type NodePort, here we are exposing ports 80, 443 (will serve with NGINX first install config).
+Ports 8888 and 9999 to test the tcp servers resources later:
 ```
 $ kubectl apply -f service/nodeport.yaml

 $ kubectl -n kube-agent get svc
 ```
-Take note of the corresponding port binding port 8888.
+Take note of the corresponding ports binding port 8888 and 9999.

-## 4. Create and test the TCPServer resource
+## 4. Create and test the TCPServer resources

 ### 4.1 TCPServer

 We can create either the TCPServer first or the service that the TCPServer will reference first.
 If we create the TCPServer with spec.serviceName of a non existant service (or a service that has no endpoints) in the TCPServer's namespace, kube-agent will serve time on spec.listenPort with background port 37 (NGINX side).

-Create the first TCPServer object:
+First create two TCPServer objects:
 ```
 $ cd examples/tcpserver-example

-$ kubectl apply -f tcpserver-lb-coffee.yaml
+$ kubectl apply -f tcpserver-lb-cafe.yaml
 ```

-Since no service exist with the name `tcpserver-coffee-svc` in the namespace `default` kube-agent will serve time in the port `8888`.
+Since no service exist with the name `tcpserver-coffee-svc` nor `tcpserver-tea-svc` in the namespace `default` kube-agent will serve time in the port `8888` and `9999`.
 ```
 $ nc <kube-agent-node-IP> <node-8888-binded-port>
 ```